EnguerranVidal/EnguerranVidal/README.md

 ### Hi There 👋

 Welcome to my Github page, I am a Grad student in the Paul Sabatier University in Toulouse, France where I am specializing in Space Technics and Instrumentation.
 I mainly use Github as a way to post and share my fun personal projects made entirely in Python and some of my college projects as well if they turn out interesting.
+Feel free to snoop in my repositories !

 Here are some links you can contact me on, feel free to message me. <a href="https://www.linkedin.com/in/enguerran-vidal/"><img align="left" alt="LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.1.0/icons/linkedin.svg" /></a> <a href="engue11@hotmail.com"><img align="left" alt="'Gmail" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.1.0/icons/gmail.svg" /></a>